-Personnel numbers have slightly increased from a staff complement of 165 as at 31 March 2022 and expected to be maintained in the FY2023.
-The staff complement is projected to grow by over 20 in the short to medium term bringing the staff complement to over 185 in the short to medium term.
+Personnel numbers have decreased from a staff complement of 161 at the beginning of 2020/21 to 152 as at 31 March 2021.
+The staff complement is projected to grow to over 162 in the short to medium term.
 The staff complement is mainly made up of professionals.
-Personnel cost as a percentage of total operating expenses, averages around 66%, which is an acceptable norm in Development Finance Institute/Private Equity environments, where there is a high dependence on professional staff.
+Attrition levels decreased to 12% during 2019/20 as a result of uncertainties regarding the recapitalisation and job security, however, there has been a significant fluctuation of attrition levels since, which currently stand at 6% as at 31 March 2021.
+Personnel cost as a percentage of total operating expenses, averages around 76%, which is an acceptable norm in Development Finance Institute/Private Equity environments, where there is a high dependence on professional staff.
+The ratio of support staff to line staff is 1:2.